 Stop 2: Indigenous Village

 The first two stops are definitely very stereotypically, whistle-stop, touristy, but it’s worth keeping in mind that these small communities are extremely isolated and largely neglected by the national governments of Colombia and Peru.
-Therefore, they rely on your small tips for taking pictures with them or the animals and buying their crafts.
+Therefore, your small tips for taking pictures with them or the animals and buying their crafts are helpful.
 We got some cool wooden and fish scale magnets, which made terrific gifts for friends and family.

 Stop 3: Isla de los Micos (Monkey Island)

-Besides just cruising the river itself, Isla de los Micos was the highlight of our Amazon River tour.
+Besides just cruising the river itself, Isla de los Micos was the highlight of our Amazon River tour in Leticia.
 It is a bit of a curious place.
-Basically, some monkeys got together and took over this island and now require that all humans that go by on the river pay homage with offerings of bananas.
+Basically, some monkeys got together and took over this island and now require that all humans that pass by on the river pay a toll of bananas.

 Ok that’s not what happened.
-Apparently at some point, someone brought or left some monkeys on this island and they’ve multiplied but been stranded ever since.
+Apparently at some point, someone left some monkeys on this island and they’ve multiplied but been stranded ever since.
 Now it is a tourist attraction.
 When you go in, they will give you some bananas.
 Then watch out!
-The little monkeys will swarm you trying to get to the bananas.
+The little monkeys will swarm you trying to get to the bananas!

 It really is a riot, and they go hard after those bananas.
-They don’t seem to differentiate much between humans and trees and will be climbing up your legs, over your shoulders, arms, head and even jumping from one person to the next.
+They more or less consider people trees and monkeys will be climbing up your legs, over your shoulders, arms, head and even jumping from one person to the next.
 Do be careful holding the bananas too tight in your hand, as the monkey might even nibble on your fingers a bit trying to get at them.

-Isla de los Micos will undoubtedly give you some laughs and let you get some great pictures with monkeys crawling all over you.
+Isla de los Micos will undoubtedly give you some laughs and let you get some great pictures with monkeys crawling all over you, making it one of the best things to see near Leticia.

 Stop 4: Puerto Nariño